 The Graveyard

 After the most jarring part of the Crumlin Road experience, visitors head outside to the graveyard.
-By now, it was raining really hard so we didn’t stay long outside.
-But we had time to visit the memoral plaque for the people that were executed at Crumlin Road Gaol, and Michael J Pratley’s grave.
-Michael was executed at the prison, despite being innocent of the crime he was accused of commiting.
-Next to his plaque you can see engravings to mark the spot where he was buried – although his remains have since been exhumed and buried elsewhere.
+By now, it was raining really hard, so we didn’t stay long outside.
+But we had time to visit the memorial plaque for the people who were executed at Crumlin Road Gaol, and Michael J Pratley’s grave.
+Michael was executed here, despite being innocent of the crime he was accused of committing.
+Next to his plaque, you can see engravings to mark the spot where he was buried – although his remains have since been exhumed and buried elsewhere.

 Is Crumlin Road Gaol Haunted?

-Crumlin Road Gaol is supposedly one of Belfast’s most haunted buildings – so much so that the experience itself often runs four hour paranormal investigation events!
-They even have a small exhbition at the jail about it’s paranormal history, but when I visited it was a work in progress.
+Crumlin Road Gaol is supposedly one of Belfast’s most haunted buildings – so much so that the experience itself often runs four-hour paranormal investigation events!
+They even have a small exhibition at the jail about its paranormal history, but when I visited, it was a work in progress.

 Finally, a grey figure has been spotted on various occasions inside the tunnel over the years – even by staff members!